-In this short blog post we use an example that is based on social relationships to introduce the concept of networks.
-We discuss why mapping relationships as networks is an intuitive and natural way to visualize linked data of any kind, and we provide two examples of applications in Banking.
+In this short blog post, we use an example based on social relationships to introduce the concept of networks.
+We discuss why mapping relationships as networks is an intuitive and natural way to visualize linked data of any kind, and we provide two examples of applications in banking.

 A rudimentary way to think of a network (or graph) is as a set of entities and relationships.
-These entities could be literally any piece of data, such as natural persons, legal entities, bank accounts, phone numbers, addresses etc. Similarly, relationships could be anything that might be used to link different entities together.
-The simplest case is to think of two people, let's call them Alice and Bob, who know each other.
-If we draw two dots (called nodes) to represent Alice and Bob, and a line (called link) to connect them, then we have a network visualization of the relationship between these two people.
+These entities could be literally any piece of data, such as natural persons, legal entities, bank accounts, phone numbers, or addresses.
+Similarly, relationships could be anything that might be used to link different entities together.
+The simplest case is to think of two people - let's call them Alice and Bob - who know each other.
+If we draw two dots (called nodes) to represent Alice and Bob, and a line (called a link) to connect them, then we have a network visualization of the relationship between these two people.

 Of course, this relationship can be stored as one row in a relational database, which is easy to maintain and easy to query.
 If this is the case, why do we need networks at all?